pymumu/jail-shell/README.md

-Jailed-Shell
+Jail-Shell
 ==============
-Jailed-shell is a security tool to limit user accounts to specific directory using chroot() and or specific commands.
+Jail-shell is a security tool to limit user accounts to specific directory using chroot() and or specific commands.

 ![Architecture](docs/Architecture.png)